STAR Voting can be adopted for elections

 Version 1: The top candidates from each political party advance to the general election, which would also use STAR Voting.

-Version 2: The top 3 candidates advance to the general election, which would also use STAR Voting, as well as the top candidates from each party.
+Version 2: The top 5 candidates advance to the general election, which would also use STAR Voting, as well as the top candidate from each qualifying party.

 Version 3: The top 2 candidates advance to a Choose-One plurality primary.
 This may be a good choice in states like Washington where a top-2 general election is mandated statewide and where a stepping-stone reform might be the best option on the table.